maxdiluca/virtualrealitylab/content/authors/Max_Di_Luca/_index.md

 role: Associate Professor

 bio: "Max Di Luca is the PI of the lab.
-He is Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics."
+He is Associate Professor at the University of Birmingham (UK)."

 # Highlight the author in author lists? (true/false)
 highlight_name: false